cryptosubh/blog/_posts/2017-01-07-CS-Tidbits.md

 A **code unit** is a bit sequence used to encode each character of a repertoire within a given encoding form.

-*  **Decorators**
-Function decorators are wrappers to existing functions.
-They dynamically alter the functionality of a function, method or class without having to directly use subclasses.
 *  **Annotations**
 like decorators for java programs! preceded by the at sign (@) - @ = AT, as in annotation type